Seeing the Wizard’s Feet

 • rules are often arbitrary

-You stop waiting for the moment when everything finally makes sense.
+You stop waiting for everything to make sense.
+You stop needing it to.

 Final thought 🔚✨